Akankshaaa10/E-commerce-Product-Performance-Dashboard-PBI/README.md

-# E-Commerce Product Performance Dashboard
+# E-commerce Product Performance Dashboard (Power BI)

-## Overview
+## Project Overview

-This project analyzes product sales performance in an e-commerce dataset using Power BI.
+This project focuses on analyzing product performance within an e-commerce business using Power BI.
-The dashboard provides insights into revenue, product performance, category contribution, and monthly sales trends to support data-driven decision making.
+The goal is to identify which products and categories drive revenue and understand overall product sales trends.

+An interactive Power BI dashboard was created to visualize key performance indicators and product-level insights.

+---

-## Dataset
+## Business Questions

-The analysis uses two tables.
+The analysis aims to answer the following:

-### Orders
-- order_id
-- order_date
-- product_id
-- quantity
-- sales_amount

-### Products
-- product_id
-- product_name
-- category
-- sub_category
-- price

-These tables are connected using **product_id** in a one-to-many relationship.

-## Key Metrics
-- Total Revenue
-- Total Orders
-- Total Quantity Sold
-- Average Order Value

-## Dashboard Insights

-The dashboard helps analyze:

-- Top performing products by revenue
+- Which products generate the highest revenue?
-- Revenue contribution by product category
+- Which product categories perform best?
-- Monthly sales trends
-- Overall business performance using KPI indicators

-Interactive slicers allow filtering by **category** and **date** for deeper analysis.
+- How does product performance change over time?
+- Which products contribute the most to total sales?

+---

 ## Tools Used

+**Power BI**
+- Data modeling
+- Data relationships
+- DAX measures
+- Interactive dashboards

+---

+## Dashboard Features

+The dashboard includes:

+- Total Revenue KPI
+- Product Category Performance
+- Product Sales Comparison
+- Sales Trend Over Time
+- Interactive filters for deeper exploration

+---

+## Key Insights

+- Certain product categories consistently outperform others in revenue generation.
+- A small group of products contribute a large share of overall sales.
+- Product sales trends help identify demand patterns across time periods.
+- Data visualization makes it easier to identify top-performing and underperforming products.

+---

+## Skills Demonstrated

-- Power BI
+- Power BI Data Modeling
-- DAX
+- Dashboard Design
-- Data Modeling
+- Data Visualization
+- Business KPI Analysis
+- Interactive Reporting

+---

+## Conclusion

+This project demonstrates how Power BI can be used to analyze e-commerce product performance and create interactive dashboards that help businesses monitor sales and identify growth opportunities.